Tag archive for: AMESF

 A post shared by Tim ASMM (@tim_asmm)

-Revision and home schooling require good organization in order to achieve your goals.
-ASMM's live yoga sessions and AMESF's positive thinking have supported our students in this new way of working by providing them with a bubble of positive energy.
+Studying and taking classes at home require good organization in order to achieve one’s goals.
+The ASMM’s live yoga sessions and the AMESF’s positive messages have supported our students in this new way of working by providing them with a burst of positive energy.

 Actions taken!